- Brand name

-Do not store bisoprolol fumarate or any other medicine in the bathroom or near a sink.
+Do not store BICARD or any other medicine in the bathroom or near a sink.

-If your doctor tells you to stop taking bisoprolol fumarate, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking BICARD, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like

-- 5 mg tablet – white, oblong, uncoated tablet with ‘BI’ breakline ‘2.5’ embossed on either side of the break-line on one side and a breakline on the other side
+- 2.5 mg tablet – white, oblong, uncoated tablet with a break-line, ‘BI’ and ‘2.5’ embossed on either side of the break-line on one side and a break-line on the reverse

-- 5 mg tablet – wale yellow mottled, round normal convex tablet embossed with ‘BI’ breakline ‘5’ on one side and plain on the reverse
+- 5 mg tablet – pale yellow mottled, round, normal convex tablet embossed with ‘BI’ breakline ‘5’ on one side and plain on the reverse

 - 10 mg tablet – mottled beige, round normal convex tablet embossed with ‘BI’ breakline ‘10’ on one side and plain on the reverse

-The active ingredient in bisoprolol fumarate is bisoprolol fumarate:
+The active ingredient in BICARD is bisoprolol fumarate: